Nde-Code/ShodanTS/README.md

 Please note that this project is independently developed and not officially affiliated with or endorsed by Shodan.

 > At the beginning, I just needed a small client to help me with some personal projects.
-There was already a small client called [shodan_deno](https://github.com/aldinp16/shodan_deno), but it was too limited for my needs.
+There was already a small nice client called [shodan_deno](https://github.com/aldinp16/shodan_deno), but it was too limited for my needs.
 So I decided to create my own from scratch with a completely reinvented structure and share it on my GitHub.

 ## Note:
 Some methods are not currently implemented.
 These include: